-must be paid for both home and away events.
+Activity stickers must be presented or general admission must be paid for both home and away events.

 - B. All events will be charged at all levels except at 'C' team and 'JV' levels when not preceding a varsity contest; and where control of the gate is impossible. - C. The home school will admit without charge all competitors, cheerleaders (in uniform), coaches, and managers of the visiting school. - D. Activity Stickers - 1.
 Activity stickers will cost \$50.00 each and will admit students to all ASD athletic contests including those designated at certain locations which are not on school property, i.e., Anchorage Football Stadium, Boeke Sports Arena, etc. Activity stickers will not admit students to the region tournament.
-Nonactivity sticker holders will be charged \$8.00 or full adult price. - 2.
+Non-activity sticker holders will be charged \$8.00 or full adult price. - 2.
 Activity sticker use shall be standardized on an annual basis. - 3.
-Activity stickers will not be discounted in any way. - 4.
-Refunds for activity stickers of students leaving school will be \$20.00 during the first semester only.
+Activity stickers will not be discounted in any way. - Refunds for activity stickers of students leaving school will be \$20.00 during the first semester only.
 Stickers may be purchased second semester for \$30.00.